Contact: Lucie Amundsen, 218-302-6600

 - Fish consumption advisories

-- Harm to the benthnic environment where insects and vegetation live at the sediment surface
+- Harm to the benthic environment where insects and vegetation live at the sediment surface

 The St. Louis River AOC is one of 43 areas of concern in the Great Lakes designated by the U.S. and Canada, where historic activities left a legacy of significant environmental damage.
 In 2013, the MPCA, Minnesota and Wisconsin Departments of Natural Resources, and the Fond du Lac Band of Lake Superior Chippewa developed a comprehensive plan to address these legacy damages, including historic pollution in the St. Louis River AOC.